-The first time I was introduced to “vanilla chai” tea was when a friend ordered a cup at the MoMA café in New York City.
-All I really remember from that lunch was the scent of that tea.
-It was divine.
+The first time I was introduced to vanilla chai tea was when a friend ordered a cup at the MoMA café in New York City.
+Even though the weather was perfect for a New York spring and the food was probably delicious, all I remember from that lunch was the scent of that tea.
+It was divine!

 The whipped cream is optional if you really want to be healthy/easy, but a lot of sweet teas come with a nice piping of whipped cream, so I was going to add it too!
 You can gently heat up this pudding for a tea like experience or simply eat it cold for a refreshing summer treat.
 If you like chai, this pudding topped with whipped cream and spices won’t disappoint!